andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

-After the toast everyone fills their plate and finds whatever couch, chair, bench, ledge, armrest, or other ass-cheek sized horizontal surface 2-3 feet off the ground that's available to accommodate a dozen peak efficiency cultivators of mass in a 1 bedroom downtown Oslo apartment.
+After the toast everyone fills their plate and finds whatever couch, chair, bench, ledge, armrest, or other ass-cheek sized horizontal surface 2-3 feet off the ground that's available to accommodate a dozen cultivators of mass operating at peak efficiency in a 1 bedroom downtown Oslo apartment.

 <h4 class="article-subheader">Syttende Mai</h4>
-Every year the entire nation of Norway shuts down in the shadow of the Ides of May for a massive celebration.
+Every year, in the shadow of the Ides of May, the entire nation of Norway shuts down for a massive celebration.
 It goes by many names, *Syttende Mai* (17th of May), *Nasjonaldagen* (National Day), *Grunnlosdagen* (Constitution Day), or when you're talking to a Yank, "Norway Day".

 The celebration traces its roots to the signing of the Constitution of Norway on the 17th of May 1814 in the town of Eidsvoll 70 km to the Northeast of Oslo.
-The constitution declared Norway to be an independent kingdom after Sweden's defeat of Denmark (who were the rulers of Norway) during the Napoleonic Wars.
+The constitution declared Norway to be an independent kingdom after Sweden's defeat of Denmark during the Napoleonic Wars (the Danes were then the rulers of Norway).
 Being ruled by Denmark is one thing but any self respecting Norwegian would rather give up hot dogs than willfully accept Swedish overlords.
 So they went to war.

-But to say they went to war would be the equivalent of saying the Titanic went to sea.
+But to say they went to war would be like saying the Titanic went to sea.
 It happened, sure, but the paint was barely dry before it was all over.
-All in all the conflict lasted about 2 weeks and from what I can gather the Norwegians lost about 400 brave men.
+All-in-all the conflict lasted about 2 weeks and from what I can gather the Norwegians lost around 400 brave men.
 But their sacrifice was not made in vain as Sweden agreed to honor the Norwegian Constitution while allowing it to remain independent-ish through a "personal union" with Sweden.
 So while Norway's parliament elected Charles XII of Sweden as king of Norway in November of 1814,